Valentino Pascucci: Montreal Expos

-The Montréal Expos selected him in the 15th round of the 1999 Major League Baseball draft.
+The Montreal Expos selected him in the 15th round of the 1999 Major League Baseball draft.
 He began his professional career as a position player.

 Pascucci's pro career began in 1999, with the Single-A Vermont Expos.
 In 2000, with a 20-game stint with the Cape Fear Crocs, the Single-A affiliate of the Expos, Pascucci batted .319 with 3 home runs and 10 RBI and was called up to the High-A Jupiter Hammerheads later that season.
 He played 113 games for Jupiter, hitting .284 with a .394 on-base percentage.
 Val was promoted to the Double-A Harrisburg Senators for the 2002 season, where he sent a minor league career high 27 home runs out of the park.
 He played with the Triple-A Edmonton Trappers for all of 2003 and parts of 2004.

 On April 26, 2004, Pascucci was called up by Montréal from Triple-A Edmonton.
 He debuted for the Expos in right field later that day.
 Pascucci, however, was sent back down to the minor leagues on May 28.
 Pascucci was not called back up to the Majors until September 1, when MLB rosters expanded.
 He hit his first career home run on September 15, 2004 and also played in the final game of the Expos' history on October 3.
 He was released on December 10, 2004.